saeedmhz/MultiRes-WNet/README.md

 *main.py* -- the script used to train MultiResWNet on the training data and evaluate it on the test data

 *trained-models* -- the folder contains best performing models trained on the Mechanical Fashion MNIST

+*sample-dataset* -- contains the material distributions and displacement fields for the first 1000 samples in the test set of the Mechanical MNIST Uniaxial Extension